-First, there is the Matzah, or "bread of affliction".
-The unleavened bread spoke of both haste and holiness.
+First on the plate is Matzah, or "bread of affliction."
+Unleavened bread spoke of both haste and holiness.

 "Without sin" is the familiar symbolism of the unleavened bread, but it also spoke of faith.

-The night before they left Egypt, the Hebrews left the leaven out of their bread because they believed God's deliverance would occur before the bread could rise.
+The night before they departed Egypt, the Hebrews left the leaven out of their bread since they believed God's deliverance would occur before the bread could rise.

-Second, is the Zeroah, or the shankbone of a lamb.
+Second, is the Zeroah, or the shank bone of a lamb.
+Alli got this unbroken bone from a friend at Publix...

-Exodus 12:46 specified that the bones of the lamb were not to be broken...
+Exodus 12:46 specified the bones of the Passover lamb were not to be broken...
 Likewise, Psalm 34:20 predicted not one of Messiah's bones would be broken.

 This was fulfilled on the cross.
 Roman policy was to break the victim's legs and hasten his death.
-When the solider saw Jesus was already dead he withheld the breaking blow, thus satisfying the OT prophecy.
+But when the solider saw Jesus was already dead he withheld the breaking blow, thus satisfying the OT prophecy.
 The third item on the Seder plate is the Karpas, or parsley.
 It was dipped twice in the salt water.
-At the crossing of the Red Sea there were two dippings...
+For at the crossing of the Red Sea there were two dippings...

-The Jews dipped into the waters and came up on the other side...
-But when the Egyptians took a dip they drowned...
-Moses lifted his rod and the waters returned devouring the Egyptian army.
-Therefore after the second dip the parsley is devoured or eaten.
+The Jews dipped into the waters and came up on the other side on dry land...
+But when the Egyptians dipped into the sea they drowned.
+Moses lifted his rod and the waters returned, devouring their army.
+Thus, after the second dip the parsley is devoured or eaten.